Article

 Bridging the gap

-In lighter news, the bottom regions on mobile wallet penetration also consistently records the highest increase from 2023 to present.
-Using acquisition tools, we can target these users, and do an ad campaign through their preferred messaging and social media channels.
+The bottom regions in mobile wallet penetration consistently records the highest increase from 2023 to present.
+Using acquisition tools, we can target these users, do an ad campaign through their preferred messaging and social media channels.
 This presents a great opportunity for mobile banks looking to expand their base.

 Province